- Mata Tirtha Snan (Mother’s Day)

 This is one of the widely celebrated festivals that falls on the first month, Baisakh (April/May), of the Nepali Year.It is also called Mata Tirtha Aunsi as it falls on a new moon night.

-This day is celebrated to mark the birthday of the Lord Buddha which dates back in about 543 BC.It falls on Jestha Purnima (Full moon night-April/May).
+- Buddha Jayanti This day is celebrated to mark the birthday of the Lord Buddha which dates back in about 543 BC.It falls on Baisakh Purnima (Full moon night-April/May).
 This is also remembered as the day when Buddha achieved Nirvana and subsequently died.

 - Ghanta Karna Chaturdasi